A sweet, clean and early 19th Century woven wool blanket

 great splay legs which terminate in dainty pad feet.
 Its original maple, scrubbed, oval top is chamfered at the bottom edge and sits above a well defined scalloped apron.
 It stands 26 1/2" high.
 The top is 30'long and 24" deep.
 SOLD

-Circa 1790 country Hepplewhite, New England server, likely Connecticut River Valley.
+Circa 1790 country Hepplewhite, Portsmouth, NH server or dressing table.
 This pinned, original top is scalloped on three sides and straight in the back, making it useful as a tea table in front of a sofa, a side table or a server.
 There is a good splay to the tapered legs.
 The red paint is all original, the top's blue paint is later.
 The height

 of the table is 28 1/2" and the top measures 31" wide by 20" deep.